 - Lectures (Vorlesung) have the purpose of presenting theoretical knowledge and give an overview of a specific subject area or topic.

-- Exercises (Übung) give students the opportunity to practise the theories learnt in the lectures.
+- Exercises (Übung) give students the opportunity to practice the theories learnt in the lectures.

 - In a Seminar (Seminar) the students work in small groups on a scientific topic.